Cycling Tanzania: Bikepacking & Cycle Touring Routes

 cycling the coast near Pangani

-Tanzania is a bit weird in this, even in big centres like Moshi, Arusha, Mbeya, or Iringa you’ll not find western-style supermarkets.
-You can still find most western goods in these cities but you’ll have to look hard in smaller shops – the only proper supermarkets are in Dar.
+Tanzania is a bit weird in this, even in big centers like Moshi, Arusha, Mbeya, or Iringa you’ll not find Western-style supermarkets.
+You can still find most Western goods in these cities but you’ll have to look hard in smaller shops – the only proper supermarkets are in Dar.

-Finding regular goods like bad-quality pasta, rice, and instant noodles is quite easy, but for some more specific canned food (ex. chickpeas) you’ll struggle.
+Finding regular goods like bad-quality pasta, rice, and instant noodles is quite easy, but for some more specific canned foods (ex. chickpeas) you’ll struggle.

 There are plenty of options though to eat out, especially if you sleep in guesthouses.
 Tanzania’s food is nicer compared to Malawi, Zambia, or Zimbabwe, thanks to the multicultural influx in the country (Arabs, Indians, Southern Europeans).